Check out this video that connects to the theme of the story:

 Nus comes the German words Nußbaum or Nusbaum which means “one who dwells near the trees” (specifically referring to hazelnut or walnut trees).
 My 3rd great grandfather Hugo Nus came to the United States from Remptondorf Germany in the mid-1800s, and upon immigrating shortened his name to “Nus”.
 From my perspective, it’s likely that Hugo wanted to avoid anti-semitism, as the name Nussbaum was associated with Jewish individuals.
 To this day, I am not sure whether this branch of my family was actually Jewish and got homogenized into Protestantism through marriage or conversion, or whether they were Protestant pre-immigration.

 Farming and planting is both historically and immediately relevant to my family.
 My parents met at Kansas State University, an agricultural school.
-They are both professionally and personally interested in botany/horticulture.
-My dad was a professor at K State and got his Doctorate in Turf grass sciences.
-My mother has run greenhouses out of the University of Kansas since before I was born, and has such a vast working knowledge of horticulture and the Kansan ecosystem that throughout my years in Girl Scouts, one need only point to a plant and she could tell you just about everything you’d need to know about it (scientific names, uses, connotations, etc).
+They are both professionally and personally interested in horticulture.
+My dad was a professor and got his Doctorate in Turf grass sciences.
+My mother has run university greenhouses since before I was born.
+She has such a vast working knowledge of horticulture that throughout my years in Girl Scouts, she could identify outdoor plants’ names, properties, and related anecdotes at will.

 While my parents did not intentionally name my sister and I botanically-relevant names, these were the names that they and my two half brothers chose when they voted.
 My parents also didn’t mean to select a name that is geographically relevant to one of the exact regions of Ireland my mother’s family is from, but here we are.